BotBuilderCommunity/botbuilder-community-docs/README.md

-# botbuilder-community-docs
+# Bot Builder Community - Docs
-Documentaion and other assets supporting Bot Builder SDK
+Documentaion and other assets supporting Bot Builder SDK like guidelines and infographics.